gaehlerm/SoftwareEngineering/README.md

 The solid principles were named by Robert C. Martin.
 SOLID is named after 5 general rules how to write object oriented (OO) code.
 These are:

 1. Single Responsibility Principle (SRP)
-2. Open closed principle
+2. Open closed principle (OCP)
-3. Liskov substitution principle
+3. Liskov substitution principle (LSP)
-4. Interface segregation principle
+4. Interface segregation principle (ISP)
-5. Dependency Inversion principle
+5. Dependency Inversion principle (DIP)

 These 5 very general rules describe mostly how classes, and also code in general, should be structured and interacting with each other.
 Obeying them helps with the design of the code.